mfcovington/Perl-PrereqInstaller/README.md

     Returns a list of files that produced a parsing error when being scanned.
 These files are skipped.

+- scan\_warnings

+    Returns a hash of arrays containing the names of files (the keys) that raised warnings (the array contents) during parsing.
+These warnings are likely indicative of issues with the code in the parsed files rather than actual parsing problems.

 # SEE ALSO

 [lib::xi](https://metacpan.org/pod/lib::xi)